alembic-elixir/graphql-sydney/slides/2019/07/201907-graphql-sydney.md

 ^
 We have a great lineup of speakers, we'll cover some upcoming events, tips, tricks and jobs opportunities.<br />
-Then it's off to the pub to continue the conversation.

 ---